-JEFF JARVIS, author of Public Parts: How Sharing in the Digital Age Improves the Way We Work and Live (Simon & Schuster, 2011) and What Would Google Do?
-(HarperCollins 2009), blogs about media and news at Buzzmachine.com.
-He is associate professor and director of the Tow-Knight Center for Entrepreneurial Journalism at the City University of New York’s Graduate School of Journalism.
-He is consulting editor and a partner at Daylife, a news startup.
-He consults for media companies and is a public speaker.
+JEFF JARVIS is the author of Public Parts: How Sharing in the Digital Age Improves the Way We Work and Live (Simon & Schuster, 2011), What Would Google Do?
+(HarperCollins 2009), and the Kindle Single Gutenberg the Geek.
+He blogs about media and news at Buzzmachine.com and cohosts the podcast This Week in Google.
+He is professor and director of the Tow-Knight Center for Entrepreneurial Journalism at the City University of New York’s Graduate School of Journalism.
+He advises media companies, startups, and foundations and is a public speaker.
 Until 2005, he was president and creative director of Advance.net, the online arm of Advance Publications.
-Prior to that, Jarvis was creator and founding editor of Entertainment Weekly; Sunday editor and associate publisher of the New York Daily News; TV critic for TV Guide and People; a columnist on the San Francisco Examiner; assistant city editor and reporter for the Chicago Tribune; reporter for Chicago Today.
+Prior to that, Jarvis was creator and founding editor of Entertainment Weekly; Sunday editor and associate publisher of the New York Daily News; TV critic for TV Guide and People; a columnist on the San Francisco Examiner; and assistant city editor and reporter for the Chicago Tribune.

 This is a personal site.

 Business ties: I have consulted for various media companies.
 Currently this includes NJ.com at Advance Publications, my former employer; Advance owns Condé Nast, Newhouse Newspapers, Parade, American City Business Journals, Bright House cable, and Advance Internet, where I used to work.
-I am on the advisory board for Digital First Media along with Jay Rosen and Emily Bell.
-I am currently working on projects for the Telegraph in London and Stern in Germany.
-Until December 2006, I was consulting regularly for The New York Times Company at its About.com subsidiary.
-I have spoken for groups at Best Buy, Sky News (where I also consulted briefly), VH1, Hearst, Meredith, The Week, Hill & Knowlton, Burda, Holtzbrinck, Axel Springer, USA Today, Time Warner, Edelman, Publicis/Denou, the BBC, News Corp., GM, Avaya, Accenture, Bloomberg (under the auspices of CUNY), and at various conferences and in these videos for SAP.
-I was a partner in Daylife, a news startup, whose investors included The New York Times Company, Getty, Craig Newmark, Dave Winer, Michael Arrington, Huffington Post’s Ken Lerer, and others.
+I have served on on the advisory board for Digital First Media along with Jay Rosen and Emily Bell, and also advise the Guardian, NJ.com, and the Robert Wood Johnson Foundation.
+I am a board adviser for media to the Geraldine R. Dodge Foundation.
+I have worked on projects or spoken at the Telegraph in London, Stern in Germany, The New York Times Company at its then-subsidiary About.com subsidiary, Best Buy, Sky News, VH1, Hearst, Meredith, The Week, Hill & Knowlton, Burda, Holtzbrinck, Axel Springer, USA Today, Time Warner, Edelman, Publicis/Denou, the BBC, News Corp., GM, Avaya, Accenture, Bloomberg, and at various conferences and in these videos for SAP.
+I was a partner in Daylife, a news startup, whose investors included The New York Times Company, Getty, Craig Newmark, Dave Winer, Michael Arrington, Ken Lerer, and others.
 Daylife was bought by Newscred; I received nothing in that transaction.
-I have small angel investments in Ubermedia, Covestor, 33Across, Black20, and Path101, the last two of which are no longer.
+I have small angel investments in Ubermedia, Infinite Analytics, Covestor, 33Across, Black20, and Path101, the last two of which are no longer.
 I have been an advisor to Glam, Free Range Content (Repost.us), and Wobbleworks (3Doodler).
 I have been listed on the advisory boards of Rayv, Brightcove, Consenda, and Technorati and received options in Brightcove; those relationships have lapsed.
 I declined an invitation to join Demand Media’s board of advisors.
 My book, What Would Google Do?, is published by HarperCollins, a division of News Corp.
 My latest book, Public Parts, is published by Simon & Schuster, a division of Viacom.
 My Kindle Single, Gutenberg the Geek, was published by Amazon.

 Media ties: I have worked for many a media company — Advance, Time Warner, Hearst, Tribune, Maxwell, News Corp., Knight Ridder — and know people and have friends in most of them.
 I have been turned down for jobs or contributor gigs, over the years (these are from the early years) at The NY Times, the NY Daily News, Paramount, and CBS.
 I make some would say too-frequent appearances on TV and radio but I am not paid for them (and I’ve been known to growl about that).
 I am now writing as a columnist for Media Guardian and am presenter of its MediaTalkUSA podcast.